-YOUR VOTE IS EXTREMELY IMPORTANT THIS YEAR IN LIGHT OF THE PROXY CONTEST BEING CONDUCTED BY GENOMMA.
-WHETHER OR NOT YOU EXPECT TO ATTEND THE ANNUAL MEETING IN PERSON, PLEASE PROMPTLY COMPLETE, SIGN, DATE AND MAIL THE ENCLOSED WHITE PROXY CARD OR VOTE BY TELEPHONE OR THE INTERNET.
+WHETHER OR NOT YOU EXPECT TO ATTEND THE ANNUAL MEETING IN PERSON, PLEASE PROMPTLY COMPLETE, SIGN, DATE AND MAIL THE ENCLOSED PROXY CARD OR VOTE BY TELEPHONE OR THE INTERNET.
 A SELF-ADDRESSED POSTAGE PAID RETURN ENVELOPE IS ENCLOSED FOR YOUR CONVENIENCE.
 NO POSTAGE IS REQUIRED IF MAILED IN THE UNITED STATES.
-YOU MAY REVOKE YOUR PROXY AND VOTE IN PERSON BY FOLLOWING THE INSTRUCTIONS ON PAGE 6 OF THE PROXY STATEMENT.
-If you own shares in a brokerage account, your broker or other nominee will not have discretionary authority to vote your shares for the election of directors or any of the other proposals presented at the Annual Meeting unless you provide specific voting instructions to your broker or other nominee.
+YOU MAY REVOKE YOUR PROXY AND VOTE IN PERSON BY FOLLOWING THE INSTRUCTIONS ON PAGE 4 OF THE PROXY STATEMENT.
+If you own shares in a brokerage account, your broker cannot vote your shares for proposals regarding the election of our directors or approval of the compensation of our named executive officers unless you provide voting instructions to your broker.
 Therefore, it is very important that you exercise your right as a stockholder and vote on all proposals.
-WE URGE YOU TO VOTE PROMPTLY FOR THE BOARD'S FIVE NOMINEES AND AGAINST GENOMMA'S BYLAW AMENDMENT REPEAL PROPOSAL.